-- 1. To elect the three (3) nominees for Class III director named herein to hold office until the 2024 Annual Meeting of Shareholders. - 2.
-To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of Ambarella, Inc. for the fiscal year ending January 31, 2022. - 3.
-To approve, on an advisory basis, executive compensation. - 4.
-To approve, on an advisory basis, the frequency of future advisory votes on executive compensation. - 5.
-To approve the Ambarella, Inc. 2021 Equity Incentive Plan. - 6.
-To conduct any other business properly brought before the meeting.
+Proposal No. Proposal Proposal Board Vote Recommendation 1 to elect the Board's two nominees for Class III director, Hsiao-Wuen Hon and Christopher B. Paisley, to hold office until the 2027 Annual Meeting of Shareholders For each Ambarella director nominee 2 to ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of Ambarella, Inc. for the fiscal year ending January 31, 2025 For 3 to approve, on an advisory basis, executive compensation For 4 to approve an amendment and restatement of the Ambarella.
+Inc. 2021 Equity Incentive Plan For

 These items of business are more fully described in the Proxy Statement, which is available at www.edocumentview.com/AMBA.
-This notice, the Notice of Internet Availability, the Proxy Statement, the 2021 Annual Report, and the form of proxy are being made available to shareholders on or about April 30, 2021.
+This notice, the Notice of Internet Availability, the Proxy Statement, the 2024 Annual Report, and the form of proxy are being made available to shareholders on or about May 3, 2024.
 We are providing access to our proxy materials over the Internet under the rules and regulations adopted by the U.S. Securities and Exchange Commission.

-The record date for the Annual Meeting is April 16, 2021.
+The record date for the Annual Meeting is April 18, 2024.
 Only shareholders of record at the close of business on that date may vote at the meeting or any adjournment thereof.
 We are not aware of any other business to come before the Annual Meeting.
 You may vote over the Internet, by telephone or by mailing a proxy card.
 Voting over the Internet, by telephone or by written proxy will ensure your representation at the Annual Meeting if you do not attend in person.
 Please review the instructions on the proxy card regarding each of these voting options.
 The Proxy Statement explains proxy voting and the matters to be voted on in more detail.
 We look forward to your attendance at the Annual Meeting.